What Is the Difference Between a Cooler and Refrigerator?

 Keeping Your Wine Cool

-A wine cooler, on the other hand, will gradually lower temperatures and maintain a high and effective humidity level at all times.
-The temperature in a traditional refrigerator is also inconsistent because it is being opened all throughout the day.
+A wine cooler will gradually lower temperatures and maintain a high and effective humidity level at all times.
+The temperature in a traditional refrigerator and beverage cooler is inconsistent because it is being opened throughout the day.
 Whether you want to serve your wine at the perfect temperature with dinner or store it for a longer period, a wine cooler ensures an even temperature throughout, always.

 Another enemy of your beloved wine is vibration.
 All-purpose refrigerators vibrate because they run on a compressor.
 This vibration can disrupt a wine's natural maturation process, causing it to age and degrade faster.